Skip to main content

 Build

-Kettlebell One Legged Deadlift fits well in strength programs, accessory work, and balance-focused phases.
-It is especially useful for addressing side-to-side differences, improving control with lighter loads and preparing the body for more demanding single-leg movements in both training and sport.
+This exercise fits well in strength programs, accessory work, and balance-focused training phases.
+Posterior chain strength built through movements like this supports resilience against hamstring injuries (Gulgosteren et al., 2025).
+It is especially useful for addressing side-to-side differences and preparing the body for more demanding single-leg movements in both training and sport.

-How to Perform the Kettlebell One Legged Deadlift
+How to perform the Kettlebell One Legged Deadlift

 1. Stand tall with feet hip-width apart, holding a kettlebell in your right hand with an overhand grip close to your body.